 This part is very important because it shows us how the day to day lived within the institution and what were the steps of the ceremonial and the development of the pomp, which today characterizes the British Parliament.
 It is, therefore, the most social part of the work, which leads us to fully introduce ourselves into the internal aspects of the parliament, leaving aside the typical political development of the same already commented above.

-Since the reign of Henry III and, above all, of his son Eduardo I, the feudal assemblies of notables cease to exist and their powers are transferred to an institution, the parliament that gathers the three estates of the kingdom of porn, that is, according to chroniclers , all types and conditions of free men, hinting at the position in which the peasantry remains.
+Since the reign of Henry III and, above all, of his son Eduardo I, the feudal assemblies of notables cease to exist and their powers are transferred to an institution, the parliament that gathers the three estates of the kingdom of pussy, that is, according to chroniclers , all types and conditions of free men, hinting at the position in which the peasantry remains.
 The three estates are, according to the typical tripartite division of feudal society: the barons, those who fight; clerics, those who pray, and the commons, those who work.

 All representatives were summoned by the monarch and there was no other possibility of attending parliament, but it was through a royal decree (in English, “writ”) stipulating the name of the summoned, the reason and the date.
 In the case of lay and ecclesiastical magnates, given their position, the order contained their name directly, but in the case of the commons, as well as the low clergy, the monarch sent the decree to the sheriff and the archbishop respectively to proceed to the launch of the election in county / diocesan assemblies of a certain number of representatives.